qiyuangong/Mondrian_L_Diversity/README.md

 I decided to make some effort.
 Hoping these open source repositories can help researchers and developers on data privacy (privacy preserving data publishing).

+### Attention
+I used **both adult and INFORMS** dataset in this implementation.
+For clarification, **we transform NCP to percentage**.
+This NCP percentage is computed by dividing NCP value with the number of values in dataset (also called GCP[4]).
+The range of NCP percentage is from 0 to 1, where 0 means no information loss, 1 means loses all information (more meaningful than raw NCP, which is sensitive to size of dataset).

+The Final NCP of Mondrian on adult dataset is about 79.04%, while 11.01% on INFORMS data (with L=5).

 ### Usage:
 My Implementation is based on Python 2.7 (not Python 3.0).
 Please make sure your Python environment is correctly installed.
 You can run Mondrian in following steps: